WI-W vs NZ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11, Player Stats, Pitch Report for New Zealand Women tour of West Indies 2022, 1st ODI

-West Indies Women (WI-W) will lock horns with New Zealand Women (NZ-W) in the first ODI of the New Zealand Women tour of West Indies 2022 at Sir Vivian Richards Stadium in Antigua on Friday, September 16.
-Ahead of the match, here's all you need to know about the WI-W vs NZ-W Dream11 Fantasy Prediction, today's playing 11s and the pitch report for the 1st ODI.
+West Indies Women (WI-W) will lock horns with New Zealand Women (NZ-W) in the first ODI of the New Zealand Women's tour of West Indies 2022 at the Sir Vivian Richards Stadium in Antigua on Monday, September 19.
+Ahead of the match, here's all you need to know about the WI-W vs NZ-W Dream11 Fantasy prediction, today's playing 11s and the pitch report for the 1st ODI.

-The last time West Indies Women played a women’s ODI match was back in March earlier this year.
-On that occasion, they defeated New Zealand by a slim margin of three runs.
+The last time the hosts West Indies Women played an ODI match was back in March earlier this year.
+On that occasion, they defeated New Zealand by a narrow margin of three runs.
 Following the retirement of Deandra Dottin, star all-rounder Hayley Matthews has been appointed as the new captain and she will be leading the side here against the White Ferns here.

 WI-W vs NZ-W Match Details, 1st ODI